wowsims/tbc/README.md

 That's it!
 Now when you run `make` there will be generated .go and .ts code in `sim/core/proto` and `ui/core/proto` respectively.
 If you aren't familiar with protos, take a quick look at them to see what's happening.

 ## Add items to the Items Generator
-`generate_items/item_declarations.go` contains a list of all items known to the sim, as well as which sims that care about each item.
-Add the items needed by your sim and make sure your spec is listed under all of them.
-Run `make items` when you're done.
+`generate_items/item_declarations.go` contains a list of all items known to the sim, as well as a category label for each item.
+Add the items needed by your sim and run `make items` when you're done.

 ## Implement the Sim
 This step is where most of the magic happens.
 A few highlights to start understanding the sim code:
   - `sim/wasm/main.go` This file is the actual main function, for the [.wasm binary](https://webassembly.org/ "https://webassembly.org/") used by the UI.
 You shouldn't ever need to touch this, but just know its here.
-  - `sim/api.go` and `sim/api_impl.go` This is where the action starts.
-These files implement the request/response messages defined in `proto/api.proto`.
+  - `sim/core/api.go` This is where the action starts.
+This file implements the request/response messages defined in `proto/api.proto`.
   - `sim/core/sim.go` Orchestrates everything.
 Main event loop is in `Simulation.RunOnce`.
-  - `sim/core/agent.go` Agent is the interface you'll be implementing.
-This file also contains AgentAction, which you'll implement for each spell/ability.
+  - `sim/core/agent.go` An Agent can be thought of as the 'Player', i.e. the person controlling the game.
+This is the interface you'll be implementing.
   - `sim/core/character.go` A Character holds all the stats/cooldowns/gear/etc common to any WoW character.
 Each Agent has a Character that it controls.

 Read through the core code and some examples from other classes/specs to get a feel for what's needed.
 Hopefully `sim/core` already includes what you need, but most classes have at least 1 unique mechanic so you may need to touch `core` as well.